Download PDF version.

 Table 2.
 How Seagate Enables the Cloud

 Summary and Next Steps

-Those familiar with enterprise, high-performance computing and other high-density data infrastructure environments can exploit that knowledge when making decisions pertaining to cloud storage.
+Those familiar with enterprise, high-performance compute and other high-density data infrastructure environments can leverage that knowledge when making decisions pertaining to cloud storage.
 There are many types of cloud services for public and private (or a hybrid of the two) solutions.
-Likewise, there are different types or tiers of data storage technology to meet various application and business needs.
-As one of the three primary building blocks for enabling clouds, the best storage solution needs to be aligned with specific business needs.
+Likewise, there are different types or tiers of data storage technologies to meet various application and business needs.
+As one of the three primary building blocks for enabling clouds, the best storage solution needs to be aligned to specific business needs.
 Deciding the type or category of service needed to meet specific goals is key to enabling return on innovation with cloud technologies and solutions.
 This means selecting storage that will balance performance, availability, space capacity, reliability, energy efficiency, security, density and economics.

-Learn more about cloud computing and cloud storage topics in the Solution Centre.
+Learn more about cloud computing and cloud storage topics in the Solution Center.